 By Brian Robinson.

 If you’ve read modules one and two, you will be aware that having a basic understanding of anxiety and panic, and being in the right frame of mind, is the best preparation for anxiety recovery.
-And ideally, we also want to set off on the right foot.
-There are a number of things that might help us do that.
+Ideally, we want to set off on the right foot and here are a number of things that might help us do that.

 The best way to start a recovery process is to have at least the outline for your plan.
 As it happens, the word recovery works well as an acronym which will serve to give your plan an identity and some substance.